Freebies

 Happy Birthday (Handbells, 3-7 octaves)

-Here’s our arrangement of the universal party favorite, Happy Birthday, for three to seven octaves of handbells (add handchimes if you wish!).
-After much history and (legal!) discussion between forces outside our control, the courts declared some years ago that Happy Birthday, the famous tune by the Hill sisters, was indeed in the public domain. …
+Here’s our arrangement of the universal party favorite, Happy Birthday, for 3-7 octaves of handbells (add handchimes if you wish!).
+After much history and (legal!) discussion between forces outside our control, the courts declared Happy Birthday, the famous tune by the Hill sisters, to be in the public domain.
+It’s our pleasure to provide this …

 Home on the Range (Eight handbells)